esyede/curly/README.md

 List of supported options is available on the [PHP cURL documentation](https://www.php.net/manual/en/function.curl-setopt.php).

-That pretty much it.
+That's pretty much it.
 Thank you for stopping by!